 Four discussion topics will be posted and mandatory for all students to participate in as part of the discussion grade.
 Each question will be worth up to 50 (fifty) points.
-Discussion topics will be posted for a total of two weeks and your final SUMMARY is due by 1 p.m. on the Friday of the second week.
+Discussion topics 1 and 2 will be posted for one week each and those two summaries will be due at midnight on Sunday.
+Discussion topics 3 and 4 will generally be posted for two weeks and your responses are due by 1 pm Friday of the second week.